Japanese Patterns of Design

 Fortune-telling for the year

-Divination rituals to predict the good or bad of the year, the crop, the abundance or bad of both crops, and the monthly weather.
-World affairs rituals, water festivals, porridge divination, etc.
+Divination rituals predict the year’s good or bad, the crop’s abundance or foul, and the monthly weather—world affairs rituals, water festivals, porridge divination, etc.

 Tsuina (Ceremony of Tsuina)

-Ceremonies to exorcize evil spirits, to get rid of the plague, to welcome the New Year, etc. Horafuki rituals, Oniyarai, Setsubun, etc.
+Ceremonies to exorcize evil spirits, get rid of the plague, welcome the New Year, etc. Horafuki rituals, Oniyarai, Setsubun, etc.

 Nagoshi-no-harae (purification rites to purify the body over the summer)